Download Careers360 App

 4. Legal Advisor

-The role of legal advisor is specially suited for those who prefer advisory and consultancy-related work.
-Legal advisors mostly work with organisations such as banking, IT, and healthcare or individuals and offer legal advice to ensure legal compliance adhering to rules and regulations.
+The role of legal advisor is especially suited for those who prefer advisory and consultancy-related work.
+Legal advisors mostly work with organisations such as banking, IT, and healthcare or individuals and offer legal advice to ensure legal compliance, adhering to rules and regulations.
 They are meant for risk management and legal documentation.

 Salary in India: Rs.
 5 LPA to Rs.
 7 LPA for freshers and Rs.
 12 LPA to Rs.
 20 LPA for experienced advisors.
 (Source: Glassdoor)